Where Healing Begins

 • A small journal, your favorite pens or pencils

-• Spiritual or recovery related books that support your healing
+• Spiritual or recovery-related books that support your healing

-• One or two books, novels, and non fiction books.
-No Kindle or audio books.
+• One or two books, novels, and non-fiction books.
+No Kindle or audiobooks.
 All books will be reviewed for suggestive content

-• Notecards, envelopes and stamps to write home
+• Notecards, envelopes, and stamps to write home

 • Simple, non-electronic comfort items such as three non-framed small photos or personal small mementos

-• A small selection of your favorite snack foods, canned soda, seltzers or energy drinks (enough for a few days)
+• A small selection of your favorite snack foods, canned soda, seltzers, or energy drinks (enough for a few days)

 • Your guitar, banjo, clarinet, saxophone